 Box Office Info:

 In October 1995, Turner Pictures announced their rookie slate of pictures and Almost Heroes was one of their first inaugural productions.
 The script was well received in the industry as an unproduced screenplay, but as it went through development, much (if not all) of the quality was whittled away.
 The screenplay was an ensemble piece, but once Chris Farley and Matthew Perry were attached as the leads, most of the side characters were reduced or eliminated to focus on Farley’s schtick.
-Turner Pictures financed Almost Heroes for an estimated cost of $30 million, with Farley landing a $6M payday.
+The budget for Almost Heroes was an estimated $30 million, with Farley landing a $6M payday.
+Turner Pictures fully financed.

 Fresh off of the low-budget mockumentary Waiting For Guffman (1996), Christopher Guest signed on as director and Almost Heroes would mark his first mainstream studio project.
 This complete creative misfire would also mark his last foray into studio filmmaking.

-Warner Bros dumped Almost Heroes straight to video in almost every overseas market and no numbers have been reported.
+Warner Bros dumped Almost Heroes straight to video overseas.